current North Carolina plate

 Some retired government officials and retired National Guard members are also entitled to receive distinct plates; some of these have the year on the plate and are replaced annually, while others are issued undated base plates and use stickers to indicate the expiration date.

-Most, if not all, annual government official and National Guard plates issued for 2009 were flat rather than embossed.
-Likewise, undated base plates issued to such individuals that were issued between late 2008 and 2010 were also made flat.
+Most, if not all, annual government official and National Guard plates dated 2009, 2010, and 2011 were flat rather than embossed.
+Likewise, undated base plates issued to such individuals issued between late 2008 and late 2011 are also flat.
+North Carolina discontinued producing flat plates in mid-year 2011.

 Antique vehicle plates